xquintana/DumpReport/README.md

 * To generate the report, type `DumpReport your_dump_file.dmp` or drag'n'drop the DMP file onto _DumpReport.exe_.
 * After a while (it could take up to a few minutes depending on the dump) an HTML report will be created in the same folder (it should also open in your default browser automatically).

-From here on, you can customize the report generation as described in other sections.
+From here on, you can customize the report generation as described in this document.

 ## About dump bitness